Hammarn/1MB335/Lab6.md

 **Question 2** Now you should write a Python script that takes a fasta file as input (which has one of the three types of headers in the conversion table), as well as your conversion table, and then can switch between the three different header types.

-Submit the script, and the conversion table and one of the fasta files for *cytB*.
+Submit the script, the two conversion tables and one of the fasta files for *cytB*.

+---
+## REPORT

+Please submit the answer to Question 1 (text) and to Question 2 (a Python script, two conversion tables and a fasta file).

+---

+This is the end of the lab, make sure to delete any files that you no longer need - you can copy it somewhere else if you want to keep it.
+This goes for both the Unix computers and Uppmax.